dgerosa/website/_pages/more.md

 - **[gwdet](https://github.com/dgerosa/gwdet): Detectability of gravitational-wave signals from compact binary coalescences.**
 Python module to compute the probability that a gravitational-signal will be detected averaging over sky location and detector antenna pattern, using a simple SNR cut.
 Initially develped for [arXiv:1806.08365](https://arxiv.org/abs/1806.08365) then used in many papers.

+- **[QLUSTER](https://github.com/mdmould/qluster): Quick clusters of merging black holes.** Toy model for the evolution of black hole binaries in star clusters, with a specific focus on hierarchical mergers.
+The code is described in [arXiv:2305.04987](https://arxiv.org/abs/2305.04987).
+Key results were reported in [arXiv:2305.04987](https://arxiv.org/abs/2305.04987) and [arXiv:2305.04987](https://arxiv.org/abs/2305.04987).

 - **[pdetclassifier](https://github.com/dgerosa/pdetclassifier): Gravitational-wave selection effects using neural-network classifiers**
 Training samples and pre-trained neural networks to estimate the LIGO/Virgo detectability.
 Supporting [arXiv:2007.06585](https://arxiv.org/abs/2007.06585).